VisTrails/VisTrails/doc/usersguide/example_scikit_learn.rst

 as preprocessing followed by classification, scikit-learn provides a Pipeline module.
 Each step of a pipeline is defined by an input port specifying a model.
 All but the last model in the pipeline must be transformers, the last can be arbitrary.
-Currently the Vistrail scikit-learn package only supports up to four steps in a pipeline.
+Currently the |vistrails| scikit-learn package only supports up to four steps in a pipeline.

 .. figure:: figures/example_scikit_learn/pipeline.png